-We have audited the financial statements of Privatbanka, a.s. ("the Bank"), which comprise the statement of financial position as at 31 December 2023, statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flow statement for the year then ended, and notes to the financial statements, including material accounting policy information.
+We have audited the separate financial statements of Privatbanka, a. s. ("the Bank"), which comprise the separate statement of financial position as at 31 December 2024, separate statement of profit or loss and other comprehensive income, separate statement of changes in equity and separate statement of cash flows for the year then ended, and notes to the separate financial statements, including material accounting policy information.

-In our opinion, the accompanying financial statements of the Bank give a true and fair view of the financial position of the Bank as at 31 December 2023, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by EU ("IFRS EU").
+In our opinion, the accompanying separate financial statements of the Bank give a true and fair view of the financial position of the Bank as at 31 December 2024, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS) as adopted by the European Union.